-Each college has advisors to assist students in developing programs of study, assessing educational goals, and understanding rules, procedures, and curriculum requirements.
-In some colleges, these advisors are faculty members.
-In others, they are full-time, professional advisors.
+others, they are full-time, professional advisors.
 Students often may seek academic and career advice from both faculty members and full-time advisors.
 Students are encouraged to take advantage of the skill and knowledge of the advising professionals available to them.
 Most new students and many continuing students must meet with an advisor as a condition of registration.

-An additional unit, DUAS Academic Advising Services, is a central advising, referral, and information facility whose staff is available to assist students in their academic careers at ASU.
+An additional unit, University College Academic Advising Services, is a central advising, referral, and information facility whose staff is available to assist students in their academic careers at ASU.
 Emphasis is placed on advising services to first-time, prospective, transfer, and visiting students and students in transition, such as those changing majors and those without majors.
-Bachelor of Interdisciplinary Studies students (B.I.S. or pre-B.I.S.) also receive academic advising in Academic Advising Services.
+Bachelor of Interdisciplinary Studies students (BIS or pre-BIS) also receive academic advising in Academic Advising Services.
 In addition to guidance in the exploration or selection of a major, Academic Advising Services provides general academic information and referrals to all areas of student academic support.
 For more information, visit Academic Advising Services in UASB 129, or call 480/965-4464.

 Students are strongly encouraged to seek academic advising at the earliest possible time and to do so regularly throughout their academic careers, whether or not advising is mandatory in their particular programs.
-Advisors may be contacted at the locations and times shown in the "Academic Advising at ASU Main" table, on this page.
-For academic advising at ASU East, see the "Academic Advising at ASU East" table, page 602.
-(See "Building Abbreviations," page 741, for a list of building abbreviations and names.)
+Advisors may be contacted at the locations and times shown in the "Academic Advising at Tempe Campus" table, on this page.
+For academic advising at the East campus, see the "Academic Advising at East Campus" table, page 528.
+(See "Building Abbreviations," page 757, for a list of building abbreviations and names.)